rasjonell/dashbrew/README.md

 Displays a list of items, with filtering and selection.

 - If `source` is `"script"`, each line of output is an item.
-- If `source` is `"api"`, the API must return a JSON array of strings.
+- If `source` is `"api"`, the API must return a JSON array of a primitive value (string, number, boolean).

 ```jsonc
 {